Request For Proposal

 • Development and learning is largely influenced by the socio-cultural context.

-Aims and objectives of Early Childhood Care and Education (ECCE)3
+What are the aims and objectives of Early Childhood Care and Education (ECCE)3?

 • Ensure child is valued, respected, feels safe and secure and develops a positive self-concept.